NaKeRNarolino/mountain_sakura/README.md

 let res = power ->> power_of_two; // using DAS to pass `power` as an argument to `power_of_two` res // returning `res`; 256 is the result
 ```

+You can check the docs at the wiki: https://github.com/NaKeRNarolino/mountain_sakura/wiki